chrmk/post-corona-lookbook/README.md

-# CDTM Center Venture 2020:<br>Innovation Lookbook on Social Bonding in a Post-Corona World
+# CDTM Center Venture 2020:<br>Lookbook on Social Bonding in a Post-Corona World

 > „Prolonged or intermittent social distancing may be necessary into 2022“,
 says the Harvard School of Public Health.